site under construction!

 Grades

 Your final grade will be determined as follows: class participation: (reading quizzes, submitted scoring rubrics, and slide tech stuff presentation) 30 %, short talk: 30%, long talk 40 %.
 Roughly speaking, I assign letter grades to one's cumulative score according to the scale 85/75/65/50, for the lowest A, B, C, D. Students performing at a lower level will be transferred against their will.
-Maybe USD, or Loyola Marymount.
-According the our academic calendars for this semester, the final exam for our course is scheduled for , 17 May.
-2021, 5:00 - 7:00 PM.
+Maybe USC or something like that.
+You'll go into the portal and who knows where you will end up.
+According the our academic calendars for this semester, the final exam for our course is scheduled for , 19 May.
+2025, 8-10pm.
 But we have no formal final exam; the last deliverable is the 'invited talk' length 'Long talk'.
-I think we can get this by the end of the last week of classes.
-I don't think we need to meet!
-Whoot!

 Table 1: Really tentative plan for sequence of topics